-The proposed development is for tourist accommodation and golf course and associated club facilities (ancillary bar, gymnasium and function rooms), together with landscaping, subdivision, tree and native vegetation removal.
+The proposal is for tourist accommodation and golf course and associated club facilities (ancillary bar, gymnasium and function rooms), together with landscaping, subdivision, tree and impacts to native vegetation.
+A whole of site plan is provided overleaf which details the proposed development.
 The proposed development is summarised as follows:

-- Construction of a 3-5 level tourist accommodation building comprising 56 units, 15 two bedroom serviced apartments, 15 three bedroom serviced apartments and 2 penthouse serviced apartments.
-Together with, back of house, plant storage and maintenance areas, function room, restaurant and external terrace, sports bar, gallery and cafe and wellness centre. - 17 Private retreats 'Pods' and 1 back of house service Pod. - Adaptive reuse of the Local Heritage Perfumery building as a retail, cafe and multipurpose function space. - Golf course facilities building 2-5 level building comprising function facilities, cart storage and clubhouse, pro-shop, administration areas, gym and change rooms. - Retention of the 18-hole golf course with improvements. - Car Parking, access and waste management including a total of 200 car parking spaces in two car parking areas. - Subdivision of the land (1 into 3) allotments to formalise the areas for tourist accommodation, golf course facilities building and balance of the site for leasing purposes. - Stormwater detention basin, creek and lake restoration activities including planting natives in the beds, erosion control works and creek crossings. - Construction of entry wall and new entry signage at the existing Golflinks Road entry.
+- Construction of a 3-5 level tourist accommodation building comprising 56 units, 15 two-bedroom serviced apartments, 15 three-bedroom serviced apartments and 2 penthouse serviced apartments.
+Together with back of house, plant storage and maintenance areas, function room, restaurant and external terrace, sports bar, gallery and cafe and wellness centre. - Adaptive reuse of the Local Heritage Perfumery building as a retail, cafe and multipurpose function space. - Golf course facilities building 2-5 level building comprising function facilities, cart storage and clubhouse, pro-shop, administration areas, gym and change rooms. - Retention of the 18-hole golf course with alterations to holes 17 and 18. - A total of 257 car parking spaces.
+Including; - 200 formalised car parking spaces and a porte cochère (set-down/pick-up) facility at the tourist accommodation and golf club facilities building; - 20 spaces adjacent to the Perfumery Building accessible from Old Carey Gully Road; and - 37 spaces for staff only adjacent to the circulation road connecting from Old Carey Gully Road with further informal parking opportunities within the site. - Subdivision of the land (1 into 3) allotments to formalise the areas for tourist accommodation, golf course facilities building and balance of the site for leasing purposes. - Stormwater detention basin, creek and lake restoration activities including planting native plants in the beds, erosion control works and creek crossings. - Construction of entry wall and new entry signage at the existing Golflinks Road entry. - New dedicated pedestrian trail adjacent Golflinks Road on Golf Course land.